cam71101/My-Movie-List/README.md

 };
 ```

+#### Cache Images Function

-Redux action function used for handling if the user is authorised or checks the user's password if they're signing up.
-It also logs their token in the local storage and automatically removes the data after an hour.
-Full script can be found <a href= "https://github.com/cam71101/My-Movie-List/blob/a5525115ab3b2cf7b3eac7abdb410d4921e39cfe/src/store/actions/auth.js#L42-L72"> here. </a>
+This function was used to cache all images once the user had logged in, which stopped some buggy UI transitions.
+Full script can be found <a href= "https://github.com/cam71101/My-Movie-List/blob/657db207bf811fc880a3bb76e78fe08c77f75420/src/containers/Home/Home.js#L85-L100"> here. </a

 ```javascript
 const cacheImages = async (srcArray) => {